-A market is held in the extremely attractive Market Place every Tuesday and Saturday (except for Bank Holidays) throughout the year.
-A special late night shopping market is held on a Friday in December, and a number of differently themed markets take place throughout the year, Italian and French are some examples.
+A market is usually held in the extremely attractive Market Place every Tuesday and Saturday (except for Bank Holidays) throughout the year although during Covid-19 this may be subject to change.
+A number of differently themed markets normally take place throughout the year, Italian and French are some examples.
 It is a very versatile market offering a wide variety of goods.
 More details of what is on offer at the market can be seen at www.visitsaffronwalden.gov.uk

 Charges for the market are based on the size of a trader's stall.
 For charges please email [email protected]